mrgnhnt96/revali/doc-site/docs/constructs/revali_server/core/implied_binding.md

 There are certain classes that do not need [binding annotations][binding].

 :::warning
-It is highly discouraged to used these, prefer to use [binding] with a [pipe][pipes] or [Lifecycle Components][lifecycle-components].
+It is discouraged to used these, prefer to use [binding] with a [pipe][pipes] or [Lifecycle Components][lifecycle-components].
 Using these can make testing harder and make your code harder to understand.
 :::

 | Types | |